Japanese aircraft carrier Shōkaku: Battle of the Coral Sea

-The Fifth Carrier Division was then deployed to Truk to support Operation Mo (the planned capture of Port Moresby in New Guinea).
-During this operation, Shōkakus aircraft helped sink the American aircraft carrier during the Battle of the Coral Sea but was herself seriously damaged on 8 May 1942 by dive bombers from and Lexington which scored three bomb hits: one on the carrier's port bow, one to starboard at the forward end of the flight deck and one just abaft the island.
+The next day, Shōkaku's air group of 10 torpedo bombers and 19 dive bombers - assisted by 4 B5N Kates from Zuikaku - scored primary credit for sinking the Lexington with at least 2 bomb hits and 2 torpedo hits, but was herself seriously damaged on 8 May 1942 by dive bombers from Yorktown and Lexington which scored three bomb hits: one on the carrier's port bow, one to starboard at the forward end of the flight deck and one just abaft the island.
 Fires broke out but were eventually contained and extinguished.
 The resulting damage required Shōkaku to return to Japan for major repairs.